Rhubarb Oat Crumble Bars

 - Place the oats in a food processor and pulse until it forms a coarse flour.

-- Take ⅔ of the mixture and press it into the bottom of the baking dish until it evenly covers the bottom.
+- Take ⅔ of the mixture and press it into the bottom of the prepared baking dish until it evenly covers the bottom.